aiven/aiven-docs/docs/tools/cli/user/user-access-token.md

 Full list of commands for `avn user access-token`.

-## Manage access tokens
+## Manage tokens

-Commands for managing user's access tokens.
+Commands for managing a user's tokens.

 ### `avn user access-token create`

-Creates a new access token for the logged-in user.
+Creates a token for the logged in user.

 | Parameter            | Information                                                                                 |
 | -------------------- | ------------------------------------------------------------------------------------------- |